 Do you really need to soak or pre-rinse prior to cooking wild rice?
 Yes and no. While rinsing the wild rice before cooking is always a good idea, soaking it is not required.
 Soaking the wild rice for 15 minutes can cut the cooking time in half, but it will also result in a softer, less textured end product.

-If cooking wild rice in the Instant Pot I recommend not soaking the rice to avoid over cooking it.
+If cooking wild rice in the Instant Pot I recommend not soaking the rice to avoid overcooking it.

-Have you cooked wild rice at home?
-Leave a comment and star rating below, then take a picture and tag me on Facebook & Instagram: @earthfoodandfire.
-For more from scratch recipes follow me on Instagram & Pinterest
+Made the recipe?
+Comment & Rate it below, then take a picture and tag me on Facebook.
+For more from scratch recipes, follow me on Facebook & Pinterest.

 Recipe